overhide/overhide/docs/glossary.md

 >
 > It's unlikely the private signing keys of a public blockchain will be made available to the *keybiner*, they will be kept in the user's *wallets*.
 As such the *keyrings* may not store the keys themselves, but references to the keys in their particular *wallet*.
 >
-> The *overhide.js* JavaScript library injects the *keybiner* module for use by Web applications running in browsers.
-The *keybiner* uses *localstorage* to store *keyrings*.
-As such browser security restrictions imply *keyrings* are tied to a particular domain.
->
 > An example *keybiner* is reproduced below:
 >
 > ```
->  'keybiner': ['keyring1':{
+>  'keybiner': {'keyring1':{
->                  <tag>: {
 >                 'brokerUrl':'..',
->                    'keys': [
->                      {'privateOrRef':'..',
->                      'public':'..',
->                      ..
->                      },
+>                 'userAddress':'..',
->                      ...
+>                 'userPrivateKeyOrRef':'..',
->                    ],
+>                 'options': {..},
 >                 'mnemonic':'..',
->                    'format':'..'
 >               },
->                  <tag>: {..}
->               },
 >               'keyring2':{..},
 >               ...
->               'keyringN':{..}]
+>               'keyringN':{..}}
 > ```
 >
-> Each *keyring* has an alias; "keyring1", "keyring2", "keyringN".
-These can be thought of as login names in traditional login schemes.
-The *overhide.js* library provides utilities to symmetrically encrypt each *keyring*.
-When a user provides the appropriate secret-phrase to decrypt a keyring (a login), access to the broker mapping and all the stored keys is granted.
-Hence the alias and the symmetric secret-phrase are the access credentials--and they're never sent over the wire.
+> Each *keyring* has an alias; "keyring1", "keyring2", "keyringN" above.
+These are user friendly names, they can be thought of as login names in traditional login schemes.
+The *overhide.js* library provides utilities to symmetrically encrypt the value under each *keyring*: each value is AES 256 encrypted with the same *secret-phrase* that comprises an *identity* with the *userAddress*.
+When a user provides the appropriate *secret-phrase* to decrypt a keyring (a login), access to the broker mapping and all the stored keys is granted.
+Hence the alias and the symmetric *secret-phrase* are the access credentials--and they're never sent over the wire.
 From this point forward the application has all the information it needs to synchronize with the specified *overhide* instance ('brokerUrl').
-The application can access tagged sets of keys.
-The keys may or may not be for a broker--the 'brokerUrl' is optional--the 'format' dictates implementation specific metadata about the keys.
+The application can leverage the keys via *overhide.js* methods.
 >
+> The *overhide.js* JavaScript library makes available the *keybiner* module for use by Web applications running in browsers.
+The *keybiner* uses *localstorage* to store *keyrings*.
+As such browser security restrictions imply *keyrings* are tied to a particular domain.
+>
 > Each *keyring* can be exported or re-setup from scratch--it's a convenience store to aid end-user experience.
+>
+> An end-user can export their *keyring* as an encrypted file and manually transfer to another *keybiner* running in another browser.
+Alternativelly a user could use a broker's *scratch-pad* to transfer a *keyring* or a whole *keybiner* to any other client.
+>
-An end-user can export their *keyring* as an encrypted payload, transfer to another *keybiner* running in another browser, import, provide secret-phrase, done.
-To setup a new *keyring* from scratch--let's say in a new browser on a new computer--the end-user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), blockchain keys (likely using a *wallet*), and a mnemonic for other *secrets*.
+> To setup a new *keyring* from scratch--let's say in a new browser on a new computer--the end-user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), credentials making up their *identity* including blockchain keys and/or *wallet* references, and a mnemonic for generating *secrets*.

+#### scratch-pad

+A single *identity* specific data container for holding a small piece of data in *working-memory*.

+This data is volatile and not guaranteed:  it's only ever stored in *working-memory*.

+Think of it as a USB stick for quick transfers of a bit of data; using solely your *identity*.

+Possible use case:  transferring your *keybiner* from one device to another.

+> (canonical)
+>
+> In *working-data* volatile memory limited to 32KiB that doesn't survive broker instance restarts.

 #### domain-key